What are the Love Island villa rules the cast get kicked out for breaking?

-The contestants have strict rules they have to live by whilst inside the villa.
-This is to do with their general conduct, things they can't have in the villa with them and the way they behave around other Islanders.
+Love Island contestants have strict rules they have to live by whilst inside the villa.
+The Love Island rules are to do with their general conduct, things they can't have in the villa with them and the way they behave around other Islanders.

 These are the strict Love Island rules and regulations for contestants: